 In the case of requests for 160 MHz bandwidth, the initiating STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.
 In the cases when the responding STA indicates use of 160 MHz bandwidth, the responding STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.

-The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports(#1015).
+The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports, and this may be different from the BSS operation BW. (#1015) (#1516).

+The initiating STA shall not indicate No preference in the Format And Bandwidth field unless it supports all formats and bandwidths that are applicable to the FTM session being negotiated. (#1516)

+NOTE -- The use of phase relations, per Subclauses 19.3.11.11.4 (“Transmission in 40 MHz HT format”) and 21.3.7.5 (“Definition of tone rotation”), between the 20 MHz parts in non-HT duplicate PPDUs that contain Ack frames transmitted by the initiating STA is required to enable the responding STA to accurately determine the TOA of these frames, and is thus required for the initiating STA to support FTM using Ack frames transmitted in non-HT duplicate PPDUs.
+Alternatively, an ISTA that supports transmission of VHT or HT Ack frame as a control response frame to the FTM transmissions sent by RSTA in VHT or HT format respectively, is not required to support the non-HT duplicate PPDU Ack frame for FTM transmissions. (#1516)

 If the request was successful